RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/5-CRM Reporting/5-Sales Dashboard.md

 ![image-1702881751415.png](./downloaded_image_1705285872208.png)

 The Sales Dashboard can be “sliced” based on no attributes, one attribute, or multiple attributes.
-The attributes available to “slice” by are Status, Industry, Opportunity Owner, and Year.
+The attributes available to “slice” by are Status, Industry, Opportunity Manager, and Date.
 Each of which can be edited on the Opportunity or related Account item.

-For example, you could use the slicers to filter down the visuals to opportunities that have a status of **Presentation** that are in the **Agriculture** industry and in the year 2024.
+For example, you could use the slicers to filter down the visuals to opportunities that have a status of **Presentation** that are in the **Agriculture** industry and are from **this** **year**.

 #### Cards